English

 There are primarily two types of Cross-Chain Atomic Swaps:

 • Off-Chain Atomic Swaps: Off-chain swaps take place outside the blockchain, often using third-party services to facilitate the trade.
-While this method can introduce some risks, it also allows for greater flexibility in terms of the assets that can be swapped.
+While this method can introduce some risks, such as reliance on the trustworthiness of the third party, it also allows for greater flexibility in terms of the assets that can be swapped.
+Off-chain solutions can also be faster and cheaper, addressing some of the scalability issues faced by on-chain transactions.

 Examples of Cross-Chain Atomic Swaps